Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Introduction

 In summary, VIRSO extends graph-based neural operator learning to the general problem of multiphysics state inference from sparse cross-domain observations on irregular geometries, while explicitly addressing the computational constraints of real-world deployment.
 By eliminating the need for repeated high-fidelity simulations during inference and enabling hardware-efficient execution, the framework supports real-time reconstruction of complex physical fields within practical latency and energy budgets.
 Although demonstrated for nuclear thermal–hydraulic systems, the same triple constraint arises in many domains \cite{gupta2025continuous}, including cardiovascular flow monitoring, subsurface resource assessment, structural health diagnostics, and atmospheric sensing.
-In this work, we introduce VIRSO, a neural operator architecture whose spatial–spectral decomposition is explicitly designed to improve computational efficiency, enabling real-time virtual sensing on edge hardware.
+In this work, we introduce VIRSO, a neural operator architecture whose spatial--spectral decomposition is explicitly designed for hardware co-design, enabling real-time virtual sensing on embedded edge hardware.
+More broadly, VIRSO is a step toward a deployment-aware paradigm for scientific machine learning, in which the operator and the hardware on which it executes are designed jointly, and benchmark accuracy is evaluated alongside latency, energy, and embedded feasibility as primary, not secondary, metrics.